 Critical Success Factors - List key things must happen to be successful.
 This might include specific criteria, sponsorship or other resources needed.
 For example,

-Items must be able scanned in an out with a 99 % accuracy
+Items must be able scanned in an out with a 99.99999 % accuracy, any items that will not scan properly will need to be manually inserted into the system. – so you plan to fail 1 out of 100 times?
+Sounds high.

 We will need permanent server space in the aurora university server site.
+This only includes digital space on the server’s storage drive, as there are no physical spatial requirements for this project that don’t include the scanners.– Physical space?
+Or space for the web app?
+I don’t know what that means.

-Need to be able to print labels that match the scanning system
+Need to be able to print labels that match the scanning system OK

 Needs to be only accessible by the nursing department personal.